Foolproof guide to setting up a projector for the best image quality

 Having experimented with your room’s layout and found the best position to set up a projector, next you’ll want to settle on a screen position and size.

 You have two options when it comes to screens.
-Firstly, you could paint directly on your wall using specialist paint such as SmarterSurfaces Smart Projector Paint (buy at Amazon).
+Firstly, you could paint directly on your wall using specialist paint such as SmarterSurfaces Smart Projector Paint.
 However, any bumps or unevenness in the surface will be visible, which could impact your viewing experience.

 The other option is to buy a pre-made screen and we’ve previously reviewed some of the best 100-inch projector screens currently available.
 As a stand-alone item, a screen will be completely flat and amplify the projector’s light better than the wall.